Method and portable bench for tests of the laser optical calibration system components for the Baikal-GVD underwater

 Currently, all lasers are equipped with optical diffusers, enabling a fairly isotropic distribution of light around the laser device.
 For the proper operation of the entire system, a dedicated simulation is also necessary, to determine both the amount of light registered by the modules, as well as to precisely estimate the time of arrival of subsequent signals.
-It allows to accurately determine the propagation of light during a real event recorded by the telescope.
-To increase accuracy of the calibration, a special test bench was developed, allowing not only to precisely examine the distribution of light emission from diffusers in laboratory conditions, but also to thoroughly examine the laser system components, including the lasers themselves, before their deployment from the surface of a frozen lake.
-Such a measurement allows to obtain a data set required to estimate the aging rate of laser devices (lasers and optics as well), but most importantly, it allows actual input data to be obtained for simulation.
+Such simulation allows accurate determination of light propagation during a real event recorded by the telescope.
+To increase the accuracy of the calibration, a special test bench was developed, enabling not only precise examine of light distribution from diffusers in laboratory conditions, but also to thoroughly examine the laser system components, including the lasers themselves, before their deployment from the surface of a frozen lake.
+Such a measurement allows to obtain a data set required to estimate the aging rate of laser devices (lasers and optics as well), but most importantly, it enables actual input data to be obtained for simulation.
 The method, being the subject of this publication, is a combination of a hardware solution, which is the automatic, reconfigurable test bench, with simulation of light propagation in water.
-This method is therefore an extremely useful, efficient and accurate tool that allowing for a quick determination of the impact of modification of the laser system on the observed results in the structure of a real telescope.
-The simulation program was called Pretorian, because it was created, inter alia, to ensure the safety of the Optical Modules during in-situ tests with a laser beam distributed by other method (collimated beam, cone), than by using a diffuser.
+This method is therefore an extremely useful, efficient and accurate tool that allows for a quick determination of the impact of laser system modification on the results observed in the structure of a real telescope.
+The simulation program was called Pretorian, because it was created, inter alia, to ensure the safety of the Optical Modules during in-situ tests with a laser beam distributed by other methods (collimated beam, cone), than by using a diffuser.